Budget 2020: Budget at a glance - the big Covid 19 package and how hard has it hit

-The Big Covid-19 Deal:
+The big Covid-19 deal

-$50 billion more for the Covid-19 response plan.
-About $16 billion as a jobs package, including a further wage subsidies package and infrastructure boost.
+Robertson announced $50 billion more for the Covid-19 response plan.
+About $16 billion of that is a jobs package, including a further wage subsidies package and infrastructure boost.

-Takes total Covid-19 related spending to $63 billion.
+It takes total Covid-19-related spending to $63 billion.
 About $20 billion remains in the kitty for future use.

 How bad is the hit?

-Unemployment forecast to peak at 9.6 per cent in September 2020, dropping back to 4.2 per cent within two years.
+Unemployment is forecast to peak at 9.6 per cent in September 2020, dropping to 4.2 per cent within two years.

 GDP growth rate goes to negative 4.6 per cent for 2019/2020 – and stays negative until June 2022.